GPUOpen-Tools/radeon_gpu_profiler/docs/source/events_windows.rst

 .. image:: media_rgp/rgp_instruction_timing_latency_bars_2.png

-When the amount of latency hidden by SALU and VALU work is greater than the the pre-issue stall, no black diagonal hatch pattern will be displayed, and the tooltip will display that the pre-issue stall is completely hidden.
+When the amount of latency hidden by SALU and VALU work is greater than the pre-issue stall, no black diagonal hatch pattern will be displayed, and the tooltip will display that the pre-issue stall is completely hidden.
 If the amount of latency hidden by SALU and VALU work is less than the pre-issue stall, the duration after the VALU and SALU work will have the black diagonal hatch pattern,